About Pueblo Bonito Inn

 In the 1970’s the property changed hands again, but kept its occupancy as apartments.
 Better known as “starving” artists apartments (which at that time inhabited much of Santa Fe), an unknown artist who could not make rent one month left behind three murals upstairs on the indoor hallway next to Isleta (#10) and Santa Ana (#9).

 Care and attention

-The challenge presented by such a unique, historic property has demanded constant tender loving care due to its age and Herb and Amy’s desire to keep its authenticity as a prime Southwestern property in the heart of charming, historic downtown Santa Fe.
-Over the past 28 years, the bed & breakfast inn has had several face lifts from adding showers to replacing clay plumbing pipes, completely overhauling the communal area, to replacing the original antique kitchen units in rooms with usable new vanities, to placing phones, adding air conditioners, refrigerators and WiFi for each room, as well as redoing the quaint brick pathways, getting a brand new kitchen for breakfast and afternoon tea service, and lighting the outdoor areas adding to the overall Santa Fe Experience!
+The challenge presented by such a unique, historic property has demanded constant tender loving care due to its age from previous and current ownership’s desire to keep its authenticity as a prime Southwestern property in the heart of charming, historic downtown Santa Fe.
+Over the past 34 years, the bed & breakfast inn has had several face lifts from adding showers to replacing clay plumbing pipes, completely overhauling the communal area, to replacing the original antique kitchen units in rooms with usable new vanities, to placing phones, adding air conditioners, refrigerators and WiFi for each room, as well as redoing the quaint brick pathways, getting a brand new kitchen for breakfast and afternoon tea service, and lighting the outdoor areas adding to the overall Santa Fe Experience!